Download Our Free Target Audience Checklist.

-The table was set with the usual fare: fruit, cheeses, and a touch of something sweet.
+Here is an example of how the scenario goes in our agency.
+The table was set with the usual fare: fruit, cheeses, and a touch of something sweet (usually a muffin or two).
 Along with small porcelain plates, the notepads and pens were positioned by each place.
 The flat screen was displaying the company website.
 When we finished the get-acquainted pleasantries between our team and our new client, I directed the conversation to the purpose of the gathering—learning about his target audience.

 “Thank you for sharing a little bit about yourself and the background of your company.
 So, as we begin to formulate a marketing strategy, help us understand exactly who is your target market—your ideal customer—for the business?”